'Mindhunter' Actor Jonathan Groff On His Most Life-Altering Roles

 GROSS: And I don't remember the words.
 But it's the same melody.

-GROSS: Wait; I'm going to look it up.
+GROSS: Wait.
+I'm going to look it up.
 Hang on.
 Hang on.
-OK, (singing) I could hide beneath the wings of the bluebird as she sings.
+OK.
+(Singing) I could hide 'neath the wings of the bluebird as she sings.
 (Laughter) I'm so off-key.

 GROFF: OK, first of all, Terry, you have great pitch.